vlall/MechBook/README.md

 # MechBook
-Mechbook allows you to Mechanize Facebook Reverse Search- Given a csv list containing phone numbers, reverse search facebook profile names and links of posters.
+Mechbook allows you to Mechanize Facebook reverse searches- given a csv list containing phone numbers, reverse search facebook profile names and links of posters.
 #####TO DO
 - Clean up Testing Folder
 - Fix Dependencies for Fb_reverse.py